The quinoa in this vegetarian quinoa chili provides a meaty texture, without the meat. It’s easy to make, healthy and oh so satisfying.

 - 1 cup diced carrot (2 medium carrots)

 - ¼ cup finely diced jalapeño pepper (optional)

 - 2 tablespoons chili powder

-- 1 tablespoon cumin powder
+- 1 tablespoon ground cumin

-- 1 teaspoon dried oregano
+- 1 teaspoon dried Mexican oregano

-- 3 cups cooked quinoa
+- 3 cups cooked quinoa (1 cup dry)

 - optional toppings: Greek yogurt, sour cream, cilantro, green onions, shredded cheese, avocado, tortilla chips